retrojorgen/LittleOwl_Chrome_extension/README.md

-SirFart_Chrome_extension
+LittleOwl_Chrome_extension
 ========================

-SirFart is a tiny social network for sharing urls, that is run as a Chrome extension.
+LittleOwl is a tiny social network for sharing urls, that is run as a Chrome extension.

 It uses Twitter as authentication.